 As you can see, the ingredients in the Royal Canin Veterinary Diet Dry Cat Food have been selected for their ability to promote smoother digestion, in addition to strengthening the entire digestive system.

-Unfortunately, if your kitty is a finicky eater, there is a chance they might not like this food.
+Unfortunately, if your kitty is a finicky eater, there is a chance they might not like this pancreatitis in cats diet food.

 5. Purina Pro Plan Veterinary Diets Formula Dry Cat Food